 - Name, phone number, and e-mail address of program coordinator

 Through an organization in your community

-Please consult the Association of Holocaust Organizations at www.ahoinfo.org to find out if there is a local organization that helps arrange survivor speakers.
+Please consult the Association of Holocaust Organizations at www.ahoinfo.org (external link) to find out if there is a local organization that helps arrange survivor speakers.
 You will need to consult directly with that organization as to any associated costs.